MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-life-cycle-management.md

 ### Using PowerShell

 1. Install and connect to the [SharePoint Online Management Shell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps) with your admin account.
-2. Run the following, where &lt;group_id&gt; is the group Id of the team.
-(You can easily find the group Id in the link to the team.)
+2. Run the following, where &lt;group_id&gt; is the group ID of the team.
+(You can easily find the group ID in the link to the team.)

     ```PowerShell
     $sites = get-sposite -template "teamchannel#0"